 What Can I Give My Dog for Pain?

 Pain should never be treated with human medications.
 Tylenol, Advil, and Aleve are all toxic to dogs and could damage their liver and kidneys or even kill them.
 If your dog has pain due to an injury, arthritis, or after a surgery, your vet might offer you a different prescription medication like Rimadyl, Deramaxx, or Metacam.
-These belong to the NSAID family and work very well to relieve a variety of pain.
-They can affect the liver and kidneys, so your vet may require bloodwork if your dog is going to be on them long-term to ensure those organs are strong enough to handle it.

 If your dog is suffering from joint problems, you can try joint supplements like chondroitin and glucosamine.
 Some people have reported success in treating their dog’s minor joint pain with fatty acids like fish oil.